NyteshadeXT/PF2e-Core-Vault/4-Campaign/Age of Worms/A Gathering of Winds.md

 Flycatcher’s initial attitude toward the PCs is unfriendly.
 If the PCs can make him friendly, he'll agree to ransom a captured character for 2,000 gp (or the equivalent value in magic items), promising to return the item once the PCs kill Moreto.
 If the PCs make him helpful, he is so impressed that he returns the abducted character as a sign of good will, but still demands the PGs kill the true ghoul.

 The shadow spider is evasive about his reasons for wanting Moreto killed.
 If asked, he claims that Moreto has tormented him for ages and Flycatcher just wants revenge.
 This is a lie, and since Flycatcher’s not that good at Bluff, the PCs will doubtless realize this.
 Flycatcher’s actual reason is more complex.
 Several days ago, Moreto and his undead minions invaded the tomb.
-The true ghoul managed to steal a potent artifact from area 10 and escaped back down the Falling River before Flycatcher could stop him.
+The true ghoul managed to steal a potent artifact from [[#Location 10.
+The Keeper’s Chambers]] and escaped back down the Falling River before Flycatcher could stop him.
 The shadow spider is paranoid now about leaving the tomb unguarded, and dares not pursue Moreto down the cavern below.
 The shadow spider's been wracking his brain for a way to get the Seal of Law out of Moreto's clutches, and views the PCs as his best chance.

 While Flycatcher can be bargained with, he is a bizarre conversationalist, speaking in a stream-of-consciousness gibberish.
 He considers the entire tomb his territory, though his main hunting grounds are elsewhere,